 New Row Coffee has been around for several years, pleasingly occupying a spot on New Row, just off St Martin’s Lane, midway between Leicester Square and Covent Garden.
 I’ve walked past on several occasions, but never had reason to stop, always being put off by its size (or lack thereof).
 However, on a recent visit to Freed’s on St Martin’s Lane to buy some new dance shoes, I decided it was time to pay a visit.
 I was so impressed that I came back the following week with my camera, and exactly one week later, here it is on the Coffee Spot!

 New Row’s one of those small coffee shops that thinks it’s actually much bigger.
 For somewhere with just two tables and a pair of seats at the counter, it serves a range of coffee that would put many larger rivals to shame.
 Joining the obligatory espresso menu, built around Caravan’s ubiquitous Market Blend, there’s a regularly-rotating filter coffee (also Caravan) through Aeropress, V60 or Syphon.
 Add to that a decent range of cakes and, a recent addition, a small sandwich and savoury tart selection, and you have a place for all occasions.
 If you can find a seat!

-2017: Following the change of ownership (see after the gallery), New Row Coffee has been rebranded The Espresso Room.
+July 2017: Following the change of ownership (see after the gallery), New Row Coffee has been rebranded The Espresso Room.
 The Market Blend is still on espresso, but it’s been joined by various guests, both on espresso and pour-over.
 Otherwise, little appears to have changed.

 You can read more of my thoughts after the gallery.

 New Row Coffee changed hands about a year ago, when it was bought, along with its sister shop, the much larger FreeState Coffee (now closed).
 The new owner also bought The Espresso Room, a venerable London institution which predates even New Row (and is even smaller still), making a chain of three rather disparate coffee shops, each with its own character.